meteofrance/mfai/README.md

 ## Metrics

-As our metrics are subclass of the [torchmetrics.Metric](https://lightning.ai/docs/torchmetrics/stable/references/metric.html#torchmetrics.Metric) class, you could both use them in a Pytorch or Pytorch Lightning model.
+As our metrics are subclasses of the [torchmetrics.Metric](https://lightning.ai/docs/torchmetrics/stable/references/metric.html#torchmetrics.Metric) class, you can both use them in a Pytorch or Pytorch Lightning model.
 Here is an example of how to set up a metric:

 ```python
 import torch